huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 or "simulcast" transmission.

-Assume that the realtime application carries media over QUIC in a series of QUIC streams.
+Assume that the realtime application carries media over QUIC in a series of QUIC streams {{QUIC-TRANSPORT}}.
 Each of these streams is marked with a scheduling priority.
 For example, in a "simulcast" service, audio packets may be sent as QUIC datagrams scheduled at a high priority, then a low definition version of the video stream in a QUIC stream marked at the next highest priority, then medium